 B2 First Use of English Page Introduction

 This page is designed to give you tips and tricks for the the Use of English section of the B2 First Certificate (FCE) exam.
 There are four papers in the FCE exam and these are split into five sections.
 Reading and Use of English.
 Listening.
 Writing.
 Speaking.
 You should use the tips, technique and examples on this page to help you prepare for the B2 First Use of English paper.
-If you want to find out more about exam format, how to book the exam and the best resources to use to prepare for the exam etc. check out this website or watch my videos on this page.
+If you want to find out more about exam format, how to book the exam and the best resources to use to prepare for the exam etc. check out this website or this page.

 B2 First Use of English & Reading Paper Advice

 There are 7 parts in the 'Reading and Use of English' paper.
 Parts 2-4 are 'Use of English' and parts 1, 5, 6 and 7 are 'Reading'.

 You have 1 hour and 15 minutes or 75 minutes to complete this paper.

 When practising for this paper, you should try to identify which parts you find easier.
 I would focus on these parts of the paper first.
 Then try to complete the more difficult exercises.
 You will probably complete the exam parts you find easier in less time.
 However, you should still time yourself when doing FCE exam practice exercises.
 See how long it takes for you to complete each section.
 Do this a few times so you have an average time.
 You can then plan your time in the exam according to how easy and how long each section takes.
 Do the sections which take less time, or which you find easier first.
 This is the best use of your time.

 It is better to write an answer than write nothing at all.
 Try to save yourself a few minutes at the end of the paper to go back through each part and make sure you have written an answer.